-The default Ubuntu theme is ‘Ambiance’ and while it’s pleasant enough it’s by no means the best GTK theme for Ubuntu.
+The default Ubuntu theme is pleasant enough, but it’s by no means the best GTK theme for Ubuntu — hence this post.

 So we’re here to help.

 Below you’ll find a list of the best GTK themes available for Ubuntu and other Linux distros, based on feedback from you, our readers!

 All the themes in this list will work on a modern GTK-based desktop environment like GNOME Shell, Unity, Budgie or MATE and all themes are compatible with the latest Ubuntu release (17.10).